Danielle Kelly (grappler): ONE Championship

+ONE Atomweight Submission Grappling World Championship

+Kelly faced Jessa Khan in a rematch for the inaugural ONE Women's Atomweight Submission Grappling World Championship on September 30, 2023 at ONE Fight Night 14.
+Kelly won the match by decision and became the promotion's first female submission grappling world champion.

+Kelly defended her title against Mayssa Bastos at ONE Fight Night 24 on August 2nd, 2024.
+She lost the fight via unanimous decision.

+Kelly challenged Mayssa Bastos for her ONE Women's Atomweight Submission Grappling World Title in a rematch on December 6, 2024 at ONE Fight Night 26.
+She lost the match by decision.

 Other Promotions

 Kelly fought UFC veteran Roxanne Modafferi in the main event of Submission Hunter Pro 60 on October 25, 2020, submitting her with a toehold.

 She fought at the inaugural UFC Fightpass Invitational on December 16, 2021, taking on Alexa Yanes.
 Kelly lost the match via split decision.